Written by 8:31 am DNS • One Comment

 • More sophisticated attacks.
 It is not just about the volume anymore.
 For example, the exploit can happen through a different port.

 • More botnets are emerging.
-There is already a new version of Mirai, new botnet Cayosin, IoT number of devices is increasing, and with this, the number of botnet devices.
+There is already a new version of Mirai, new botnet Cayosin, and the IoT number of devices is increasing, and with this, the number of botnet devices.

 How to protect from DDoS attacks?